 We are uncertain about the situation in Pakistan, but believe that there may also be a process of medicalisation of khafd underway in this country.
 Although cutting appears to be done primarily by traditional circumcisers, it seems from our conversations with members of the Dawoodi Bohra community that there is a growing number of female Bohra medical practitioners who are willing to perform the procedure.
 As in India, there is a likelihood that laws against FGC in Western countries will cause a corresponding increase in the procedure being carried out in Pakistan by Dawoodi Bohras living in Western countries.

-However, we believe that the medicalisation of FGC is in itself secondary (but connected to) a greater concern: critically viewing khafd through a human rights framework in order to determine whether medical practitioners can ethically participate in this procedure.
-The authors of the Indian report do use a human rights approach to analyse the concerns surrounding khafd, contending that it is a cruel and degrading act which violates women’s bodily integrity and is discriminatory to them.
-However, the movement supporting khafd that has arisen in response from within the Dawoodi Bohra community also uses a human rights approach to defend female cutting, basing their arguments on the right to religious and cultural freedom.
+We believe that the medicalisation of FGC is in itself secondary (but connected to) a greater concern: critically viewing khafd through a human rights framework in order to determine whether medical practitioners can ethically participate in this procedure.
+As we noted earlier, the khafd procedure is surrounded by ambiguity, with no large scale research revealing its exact nature and extent.
+It is possible that the practice could have harmful repercussions for female children, making it ethically problematic for medical practitioners to become a party to it.
+On the other hand, if the procedure has minimal medical repercussions, criminalizing physicians’ participation could deny a community the right to practice a religious ritual in a safe and clean environment.

-We see a dilemma in this situation where the protection of some human rights may threaten other equally important rights, particularly because of the ambiguity surrounding the practice of FGC among Dawoodi Bohras.
-On the one hand, there is the possibility of medical practitioners becoming party to a practice that could be harmful in varying degrees to female children.
-On the other hand, there is a danger of denying a community the right to practice a religious ritual with minimal medical repercussions in a safe and clean environment.
-Restricting the medicalisation of FGC without forming an adequate understanding of the procedure as practiced in India will be particularly ironic, looking at the growing popularity in female cosmetic genital surgery in Western countries.
+A strong argument from the human rights perspective is that khafd is inherently wrong and degrading, (regardless of how minor it is) because it violates bodily integrity and is done without consent.
+This is the viewpoint expressed in WeSpeakOut’s report.
+The WHO also takes this view of female cutting, categorising all types (from pricks to infibulation) under the overarching label of female genital mutilation.
+The counterargument could be that khafd is part of a larger rocess that socialises female children into a certain identity—much as male circumcision is considered an important aspect of growing into a ‘proper’ Muslim male—and banning the practice would deny female Bohra children the opportunity to develop an authentic Bohra identity.
+In our opinion, a law on khafd requires an examination of both arguments and further research into the nature of the khafd procedure as carried out in India.

-In particular, we believe that a law criminalising FGC and punishing medical practitioners that carry out the procedure could have repercussions.
-As a religious minority within the country, the Bohra community may consider the law as a form of oppression and discrimination.
+Despite our unease with FGC, we believe that a law criminalising FGC and punishing medical practitioners that carry out the procedure could have harmful repercussions.
+As a religious minority within the country, the Bohra community may consider the law as a form of oppression and discrimination against their rights to religious and cultural freedom.
 We emphasise that prohibiting a practice without sufficient evidence of its actual nature will force it underground, as the report itself concludes.
 Our own conversations with some members of the Pakistani Bohra community showed that they felt defensive under (what they perceived as) an unfair onslaught of attention being given to khafd.
 As was evident from our informal conversations with members of the community, the reason for the silence and secrecy surrounding this practice within the Pakistani context has also largely been because of the possible disrepute and negative publicity for the community (in addition to the secrecy that naturally surrounds any issue relating to intimate details of the female anatomy, in South Asian cultures).
 This can be counterproductive because in case of botched procedures, the existence of a law may lead people not to seek medical help.
 This has been demonstrated in the case of abortion practices in Pakistan—the stigma surrounding abortion compels women to seek treatment from unregulated midwives leading to significant complications.

 Conclusion